maksim-estonia/docker-tutorial/README.md

      image: mysql:5.7
 ```

 2. Next, we'll define the volume mapping.
-When we ran the container with `docker run`, the named volume was created automatically.
-However, that doesn't happen when running with Compose.
 We need to define the volume in the top-level `volumes:` section and then specify the mountpoint in the service config.
 By simply providing only the volume name, the default options are used.

 ```
- version: "3.7"

  services:
    app:
      # The app service definition